 Professor Hopper has worked as a teacher and a school principal at schools in the Charlotte area.
 Her areas of research interest include supporting student and beginning teachers.
 She earned her bachelor’s degree at the University of North Carolina at Greensboro and her Master of Education at the University of North Carolina at Charlotte, where she is currently in a doctoral program.

-Find out more about the background and accomplishments of the faculty teaching in the online Master of Arts in Educational Leadership program at Queens: Request more information or call 866-313-2356.
+Find out more about the background and accomplishments of the faculty teaching in the online Master of Arts in Educational Leadership graduate program at Queens: Request more information or call 866-313-2356.